for the Civil Parishes of Olveston and Aust

 - Find descriptions and contact details for local clubs and societies

 - Discover useful information about local services and organisations in our online Directory

 - ... and lots more

-This is a difficult time for everyone, with a lot of uncertainty, but REMEMBER, you live in a caring, local community.
-If you need help, don't be afraid to reach out and ask.
+Although lockdown is easing, and perhaps especially because lockdown is easing, this is still a difficult time for everyone, with a lot of uncertainty, but REMEMBER, you live in a caring, local community.
+If you need help or advice, don't be afraid to reach out and ask.

 A FANTASTIC LEGACY